Aaron Hawkins (engineer): Research

 One of the research projects led by Hawkins developed optofluidic single-chip devices for rapid diagnosis of antibiotic resistance in bacterial infections.
 These devices operate on a sample of the bacteria causing the infection by attaching fluorescent markers to the genes for antibiotic resistance in DNA from the sample, using a laser to illuminate the marked samples, and scanning the resulting fluorescence to detect whether the genes are present.
 In their work on this project, Hawkins's team discovered that a layer of matte black nail polish with openings in specified locations could be used to make an effective light guide.

 As well as his work on optofluidics, Hawkins has contributed his expertise to the Biological Oxidant and Life Detection proposed Mars landing mission, working on a mass spectrometry device to measure the size and electrostatic properties of Martian dust.

 Books

 With Stephen Schultz, Hawkins is the author of the textbook Practically Magic: A Guide to Electrical and Computer Engineering (Kendall Hunt Publishing, 2013).
+Hawkins coedited the Handbook of Optofluidics (CRC Press, 2017) with Holger Schmidt.

 Hawkins is also the author of a children's book, The Year Money Grew On Trees.
 The book, based on Hawkins' childhood in New Mexico, follows a thirteen-year-old who agrees to work the apple orchard of his neighbor.

-Short Stories
+Short stories

 Aaron Hawkin's current project is a series of short stories called 500 Ironic Stories.
 They are available to be read for free or listened to on many podcast platforms.